Cabot Australian Timber Oil Update 2017

 Cabot Australian Timber Oil Wood Deck Stain Scores (1-10)

 – The Mahogany Flame looks very red but overall very rich and nice looking on the PTP test deck.
 All grain was visible and not “covered” by the semi-transparent pigment.

 Preventing UV Graying at 2 Year Mark: 6

--The Australian Timber Oil performed decent at the 2 year mark.
+-The Australian Timber Oil performed decently at the 2-year mark.
 It had retained about 60% of the original color.

 Wear/Tear and Peeling: 8

 -Some wearing but no peeling.
 Wear was visible on the exposed areas and under the furniture

 – We used 2 gallons to cover our 300 sq. foot deck.